-- T-Mobile recently (Spring 2012) seems to trying this.
+T-Mobile tried this in Spring of 2012.
 Their spokeswoman, the T-Mobile Girl, before seen with only white backgrounds and wearing pink sundresses, is now being advertised as bored with the "nice, safe" life she has.
 She searches for, and finds, a black full-bodied motorcycle jumpsuit (with pink accents) and rides into the night on a Yamaha-looking sport bike.

-- Nationwide Insurance (2015 Super Bowl) - Many audiences thought this advertise was try to pull too hard on heart-strings.
+Nationwide Insurance (2015 Super Bowl) - Many audiences thought this advertisement was try to pull too hard on heart-strings.
 A kid talks about life insurance but ends by saying "because I am dead".
-The commercial ends with the motto Make Safe Happen This disturbing commercial aimed to up the ante during the crucial advertising season which ended up backfiring.
+The commercial ends with the motto Make Safe Happen.
+This disturbing commercial aimed to up the ante during the crucial advertising season, which ended up backfiring.